nicorellius/pdxpixel/README.md

 PDX Pixel web site and blog for sharing and collaborating ideas about programming, IT/operations, and web application development.

-Owned and oeprted by CISTech Consulting.
+Owned and operated by CISTech Consulting.
 [cistechconsulting.com](http://cistechconsulting.com)